What Procedures Should Every Teacher Use?

 When the timer goes off, I quickly stamp any students I had missed (whose work is complete), and then we review the question.
 Students are expected to correct their work, or they will not receive credit for the answer when I collect the Science Starters.
 Students return the papers to their folders until the page is filled.
 All of this takes no more than roughly 5 minutes.

 In an elementary setting, you might use something like Morning Tasks and Morning Work to get students in class and focused.
-No matter what grade you teach, you should post your Entering Class routine as a visual reminder and reference tool.
+The Science Starter fulfilled that role for me in my middle and secondary classes.
+However, no matter what grade you teach or what your “morning work” looks like, you should post your Entering Class routine as a visual reminder and reference tool.

 I’ll admit, I’m not a huge fan of note-taking in science classrooms.
-I do believe it can be done in alignment with the NGSS and the 5E Model, but it is a very different approach than what most of us have known.
+That said, I do believe it can be done in alignment with the NGSS and the 5E Model, although it is a very different approach than what most of us have known.

 Classroom Procedures #2: Group Work